8 x 11 inches original polyester plate lithograph on 11 x 15 inches archival Canson paper (245 gsm)

 Very limited edition of 4 prints

-This is a black and white single-layer polyester plate lithograph, polyester plates being a relatively recent medium in fineart lithography.
+This is a black and white single-layer polyester plate lithograph, polyester plates being a relatively recent and non-toxic medium in fineart lithography.
 The drawing is made directly on the plate, just like for stone lithography, and the ink is rolled on with alternating layers of water in between, and then hand-pulled from an etching press.